Internships & Fellowships

 Office of International Relations (OIR) Internship:

-You may know us at Smithsonian for our museums and collections, but we’re also a global organization actively involved in researching biodiversity, conserving priceless artifacts, preserving cultural heritage, and much more.
-We work in more than 140 countries around the world, including China, Armenia, Benin, and Peru, to name but a few.
-Discover the difference we’re making in communities around the world with an internship at the Smithsonian’s Office of International Relations (OIR).
+You may know the Smithsonian for our museums and collections, but we’re also a global organization actively involved in researching biodiversity, conserving priceless artifacts, preserving cultural heritage, partnering with global cultural and scientific peers, and much more.
+We work in more than 100 countries around the world, including Brazil, Morocco, Iraq, Kenya, Panama, and Peru, to name but a few.

-OIR offers two different virtual internship roles to support our office in its day-to-day functions.
-OIR internships provide professional development opportunities for individuals interested in museum education, community engagement and outreach, curriculum development, communications, cultural heritage preservation, conservation science, and other relevant disciplines.
-We welcome candidates with a range of experiences and backgrounds.
-The intern will serve primarily in an administrative capacity.
-Internships for fall 2021 will be virtual with the possibility for in-person work pending updated guidance from the Smithsonian; in-person work is not required.
+OIR offers an internship program to provide professional development and learning opportunities for individuals interested in public diplomacy, museums, international relations, curriculum development, cultural exchange, and cultural heritage preservation.
+The intern serves primarily in an administrative capacity.
+We welcome candidates with a range of experiences and backgrounds though candidates curious about the above topics may find this experience caters most to their interests.
+OIR internships are virtual with the possibility for in-person work pending updated guidance from the Smithsonian; in-person work is not required, though interns are expected to be online and fully available during their scheduled internship hours.
 OIR internships include a stipend and can be taken for university/academic credit.